goodevilgenius/dropbox-shell/README.md

 Feel free to send me your additional functions, and I may add them to the program.

+In addition to special files, special folders can be defined from which a user-defined function will be run on all files within the folder.
+By default, the script supports a `books` folder, and if any file is placed in that folder, it will be added to your calibre library.
+To add your own special folders, first create the folder, then add to the folder name to `OTHERFOLDERS` array, then create a function called `run_folder_${foldername}` where foldername is the name of the folder.

 Other files will be made executable, and executed directly, so be sure to include a shebang in scripts.